Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: How long did it last?

 A: I would say I had the effects for about six weeks, from minor to major to minor again until it was over.
-Severe pain lasted for about ten days, where it peaked about three days where Laurie was lifting my legs onto the couch because I just couldn't move anything from the waist down without severe pain.
+Severe pain lasted for about ten days, where it peaked about three days where Lori was lifting my legs onto the couch because I just couldn't move anything from the waist down without severe pain.
 And sleeping in the bathtub, and that lasted probably six days.
 The three days where I couldn't even move myself.

 Q: [unintelligible]